vovan12361/web-forum/README.md

 ## Alerting

-Alerts are configured to be sent to the Telegram channel specified in the environment variables.
+Alerts are configured to be sent directly to Telegram via AlertManager's native Telegram integration.

 ### Configured Alerts